 Meldahl LLC, a wholly owned and consolidated subsidiary of AMP, is the owner of the 105 MW Meldahl project, a run-of-the river hydroelectric facility on the Ohio River near Maysville, Kentucky.

-AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP owns and provides transmission services in Delaware, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia for the Members.
+AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP currently owns and provides transmission services in Ohio for the benefit of members.

 2. Summary of Significant Accounting Policies

 Basis of Consolidation